Bylaws

 Assume responsibility for adequate and proper accounts of the properties and business transactions of the Academy.

-Exhibit at all reasonable times the books of account and financial records to any Director of the Academy, or to his agent or attorney, on request thereof.
+• Exhibit at all reasonable times the books of account and financial records to any Director of the Academy, or to their agent or attorney, on request thereof.

-Perform such duties as may be assigned by the President or the Board of Directors.
+Perform such duties as may be assigned by the President or the Board of Directors.108.04 COMPENSATION

 Officers shall serve without compensation except that for reimbursement of expenses incurred in the performance of their duties.

-The Executive Committee of the Board of Directors shall consist of the President, President-elect, Secretary, Treasurer, Immediate Past President, and the Executive Director.
+The Executive Committee of the Board of Directors shall consist of the President, President-elect, Secretary, Treasurer, Immediate Past President, and the Executive Director or Chief Physician Associate Officer.
 Only elected officers shall have voting privileges.

 The duties of the Executive Committee are to apply the policies established by the Board of Directors in the business of the Academy.
 These may include, but are not limited to: communication with members, the public, other professional associations, and the government; short term financial decisions; and urgent and emergency matters.